decaporg/decap-cms/README.md

 ## GitHub as a Backend

-The defauly Github based authenticator integrates with Netlify's [Authentication Provider feature](https://www.netlify.com/docs/authentication-providers) and the repository backend integrates directly with Github's API.
+The default Github based authenticator integrates with Netlify's [Authentication Provider feature](https://www.netlify.com/docs/authentication-providers) and the repository backend integrates directly with Github's API.

 To get everything hooked up, setup continuous deployment from Github to Netlify